git-merge-workshops/monorepo-spring-cleaning/lessons/git-filter-repo-stats.md

 cd a-bad-monorepo
 git filter-repo --analyze
 ```
 `git filter-repo` begins to process all of the objects in the repository.
-Once it has finished, within the repository, navigate to `.git/filter-repo/analysis`
+Once it has finished, navigate to `.git/filter-repo/analysis`

 ```bash
 cd .git/filter-repo/analysis